ccordoba464/a1-gettingstarted/README.md

 - **JS Animation**:

-Dropdown menu using css properties and @-rules as well as JS to inject a class to make dropdown options visible.
+Dropdown menu in Working Experience section using css properties like transform and animation, @-rules, as well as JS to inject a class that makes dropdown options visible.

 - **HTML tag experimentation**: